underscoreio/essential-slick/src/pages/5-data_modelling.md

 * extend our database trait to make the profile concrete.

-Here's the simplest form of this pattern:
+Here's a simple form of this pattern:

 ```tut:book
 trait DatabaseModule {